Types of Financial Aid for College

 Also known as alternative loans, this type of financial aid assistance is arranged through banks and credit unions.
 Undergraduates typically will need a cosigner.

 We recommend you should always exhaust grants, scholarships and your federal loan options before turning your attention to securing private loans.
 Why?
 Because grants and scholarships are free money and federal loans almost always come with lower interest rates, and other attractive terms.
-That generally remains true whether you qualify for subsidized Federal Direct Loans or not.
+That generally remains true whether you qualify for subsidized federal loans or not.

 Find additional financial aid information from Citizens Bank